cu-mkp/ms-262-data/schema/ms-transcription.md

 ## Illegible: unreadable text in the source document
 e.ill = element ill { m.phrase }
+# incipit

+## Incipit: the first few words of an entry, functioning as a heading.
+TEI (adapted)
+e.incipit = element incipit { m.phrase }
 # lb

 ## Line Break: An empty element indicating end of a line of text in the source document